 I heard the Supreme Court is banning abortion.
 What does this mean?
 Can I get an abortion in Delaware?

-While the Supreme Court of the United States is expected to issue an opinion enabling states to prohibit abortion entirely if they wish, Delaware has protected access.
+While the Supreme Court of the United States in June issued an opinion enabling states to prohibit abortion entirely if they wish, Delaware has protected access.
 You have the right to obtain an abortion here.
 Learn more.